Ludy87/xplora_watch/README.md

 ## Features

+* Control your watch from Home Assistant
+* Receive notifications from your watch
+* Track your watch's location
+* View your watch's battery level
+* And more!

 **IMPORTANCE: Of a service is activated by automation, the sensors will no longer be updated.
 Therefore, activate the `xplora_watch.see` service with a corresponding interval.**

 | Features                                                                                             | Type           |